-Unfortunately, not all asylum interviews are conducted by the OAR, nor the Ministry of Interior.
-In fact, as previously mentioned, police and border guards also have the competence of registering asylum applications, for which in these cases they are the authority in charge of conducting the asylum interview.
+Police and border guards also have the competence of registering asylum applications, for which in these cases they are the authority in charge of conducting the asylum interview.
 This mostly happens to asylum claims made at borders and from the CIE.